ecosur-sistemas-complejos/MultiGame/README.txt

    with MySQL.

-   For convenience, we have placed a sample mysql-ds.xml file in the resources of the EcosurJPA module, which can be used to configure a properly configured MySQL server
+   For convenience, we have placed a sample mysql-ds.xml file in the resources of the EcosurJPA module, which can be used with a properly configured MySQL server

    NOTE:  Users may also use the default hibernate dialect to work with the default JBoss database (hsql) by modifying the marked and commented areas of the persistence.xml file